erbafdavid/StabFem/README.md

 ## General description of the project

-StabFem is a set of programs to perform Global Stability calculations in Fluid Mechanics, which is developed for both research and education purpose.
+StabFem is a set of programs to perform Global Stability calculations in Fluid Mechanics, which is developed for both research and education purposes.

 The project is based on two softwares :